CDCgov/trusted-intermediary/adr/004-groovy-spock.md

 ## Context

 Spock is a testing framework similar to [JUnit](https://junit.org/junit5/).
 Some benefits of Spock include...
-- Encourges BDD-style given/when/then testing.
+- Encourages BDD-style given/when/then testing.
 - Mocking is _super_ easy.
 No need for a separate dependency like [Mockito](https://site.mockito.org).
 - Expressive assertion failures.
 No need for a separate dependency like [Google Truth](https://truth.dev).
 - Adds a layer of flexibility and expressiveness to testing that you don't get with JUnit.